Message from the President

 The Jubilee administration recognises that the informal sector accounts for over 75 percent of total employment in Kenya and therefore has enormous potential to substantially address unemployment.
 By making credit accessible to them through Uwezo Fund the government seeks to place women and youth at the centre of job creation in Kenya at the constituency level.
 We believe that the Uwezo Fund will play a significant role in promoting women and youth led enterprises thereby generating gainful self employment in the short to medium term.

 Message from the Cabinet Secretary

-The Ministry of Devolution and Planning as the ministry responsible for youth and gender, is proud to be associated with the Uwezo Fund as a tool for empowering this target segment of the population.
+The Ministry of Public Service Youth and Gender Affairs is the Ministry responsible for youth and gender, is proud to be associated with the Uwezo Fund as a tool for empowering this target segment of the population.
 The Uwezo Fund adopts the hybrid concept of table banking and revolving funds, designed to ensure that women and youth groups are able to employ availed resources for credit, while similarly promoting and sustaining a savings culture.
 By providing the seed credit and grant to table banking groups, the Uwezo Fund ensures that regular group contributions receive a boost, especially when one considers the amount of time it takes for groups to accumulate the requisite capital for onward lending to members.
 These efforts, coupled with a robust capacity building and mentorship framework will propel the expected impacts into perpetuity and spur a culture of saving.